Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Inference Computational Methods

-Our proposal for $c$ of a UDG adopts an ``adaptive" approach, where $\mathbf{c}$ depends on the radius $R^u_j$ of the UDG GC system.
+In \cref{tab:proposal}, $(\delta_c,\Delta_U,\delta_\varphi, \delta_\mu,\delta_{\sigma,B},\delta_{\sigma,C})$ are all user-defined scale parameters.
+We provide the details of these choices in Section 5 of the Supplementary Material.
+Our proposal for the UDG center $\mathbf{c}$ adopts an ``adaptive" approach, where $\mathbf{c}$ depends on the radius $R^u_j$ of the UDG GC system.
 A smaller $R^u_j$ leads to less uncertainty in the central location, while a larger radius increases this uncertainty.
-Our choice of proposal addresses inefficiencies in the original algorithm by \citeauthor{moller2005}, who used a uniform distribution to propose moves for $(\mathbf{c},\boldsymbol{U},\Sigma)$.
+Our choice of proposal addresses inefficiencies in the original algorithm by \cite{moller2005}, who used a uniform distribution to propose moves for $(\mathbf{c},\boldsymbol{U},\Sigma)$.
 Our method enhances the mixing of the chain by using the move step proposal for precision adjustments and the birth-death steps for exploration.

-We finally combine the two update schemes of adaptive MCMC and birth-death-move MCMC in a blocked Gibbs sampling fashion: we first update $\boldsymbol{\Theta}$ using the adaptive MCMC; conditioning on the newly sampled $\boldsymbol{\Theta}$, we update $\boldsymbol{\Phi}$ using the birth-death-move MCMC.
-Such procedure is then carried out iteratively until convergence.
-A sketch proof of convergence of our algorithm is given in the Supplementary Material.